 Max was diagnosed one month after his 7th birthday, on the 25th of May 2023.
 This was three days after he had celebrated his delayed 7th birthday party.
 He had been having routine blood tests after a recent hospital admission in April 2023.

-We found out days later, it was specifically acute lymphoblastic leukaemia, and he was at high risk due to his genetics.
-We are not sure what treatment looks like due to him being high risk, but we take each treatment plan one month at a time.
-He is currently in the consolidation phase of treatment and the picture in the white polo is the day of his blood test.
+We found out days later, that it was specifically acute lymphoblastic leukaemia, and he was at high risk due to his genetics.
+We were not sure what treatment would look like due to him being high risk, but we took each treatment plan one month at a time.
+He is currently in the consolidation phase of treatment and this picture in the white polo is the day of his blood test.

-Max has been unwell since February 2023 but he was not displaying any blast cells in his blood, which meant we had to wait for a clear diagnosis before treatment could be started.
+Max had been feeling unwell since February 2023, but he was not displaying any blast cells in his blood, which meant we had to wait for a clear diagnosis before treatment could be started.

-Since his diagnosis, he is under shared care of John Radcliffe and Stoke Mandeville hospital and he’s doing okay.
-We have had multiple admissions, transfusions, procedures etc, all of which are exhausting for Max, but he is currently doing okay and we continue to stay positive and pray for a positive outcome.
-He is also undergoing regular chemotherapy treatment, and we are hopeful our Max will get his personality back in time.
-Our happy, carefree son is very much somewhere else at the moment.
+When Max was diagnosed, he was under shared care of John Radcliffe and Stoke Mandeville hospital.
+We had multiple admissions, transfusions, procedures etc, all of which were exhausting for Max, but he was doing okay and we continued to stay positive and pray for a positive outcome.

-These days he enjoys sitting and playing games and having cuddles rather than running around the garden with a ball.
-He is still smiling and as long as he is smiling at us, our family feels okay.
+He enjoyed sitting and playing games and having cuddles, rather than running around the garden with a ball.
+He was still always smiling, and as long as he was smiling at us, our family felt okay.

 We have met so many amazing families along our journey already which makes us hopeful.